 Deeds: A pistolero swaps a trio of deeds for the following.

 Up Close and Deadly (Ex): At 1st level, when the pistolero hits a target with a one-handed firearm that is not making a scatter shot, she can spend 1 grit point to deal 1d6 points of extra damage on a hit.
 If she misses with the attack, she grazes the target, dealing half the extra damage anyway.
-She must choose to spend the grit point before she makes the attack roll.
 This is precision damage and is not multiplied if the attack is a critical hit.
 This precision damage increases to 2d6 at 5th level, to 3d6 at 10th level, to 4d6 at 15th level, and to 5d6 at 20th level.
 This precision damage stacks with sneak attack and other forms of precision damage.
 This deed replaces the deadeye deed.

 Deadeye (Ex): At 7th level, the pistolero gains the deadeye deed, which is normally a 1st-level gunslinger deed.
 This deed replaces the startling shot deed.

 Twin Shot Knockdown (Ex): At 11th level, when the pistolero hits a single target with two or more one-handed firearm attacks during her turn, she can spend 1 grit point to knock the target prone.
 She can choose to spend the grit point after the attacks are made.
-This deed replaces the menacing shot deed..
+This deed replaces the bleeding wound deed.